Privacy Policy

 We may share information with:

-- Payment processors to process subscription payments (we do not store full card details)
+• Payment processors (Razorpay) to process subscription payments (we do not store full card details)

 6. Security